-The companies about to set up team chat on Matrix can either use the open decentralized Matrix.org servers via team chat client software like Riot.im or download the Matrix Synapse server project for creating self-hosted Matrix server.
+The companies about to set up a team chat on Matrix can either use the open decentralized Matrix.org servers via team chat client software like Riot.im or download the Matrix Synapse server project for creating self-hosted Matrix server.

 It provides real-time communication and can integrate with standard web services via WebRTC to allow the chat via browser-to-browser applications.

 Furthermore, it also supports the bridge messaging system to allow sync messages between Matrix and different chat application systems or non-matrix servers.
 For example, suppose there is a Matrix channel called #h2smedia which bridged with other h2smedia channels on non-matrix servers such as Telegram and Slack.
 So, once we successfully create a bridge between them, the message generated on a system goes from one system to all other bridge systems such as from Telegram to Matrix to Slack and vice versa, this ensures that all channels received same messages and always in sync situation.

 Basically, bridges act as relays those ensure posted message in one account should be visible in other non-matrix accounts.
 Currently, Matrix offers bridges for Telegram, Discord, Gitter, Slack/Mattermost, IRC, Rocket.
 Chat, Whatsapp, XMPP, and more.
 See the complete list of Matrix bridge project.